2001 Mercedes-Benz G 55 AMG Cabriolet

 The W463-generation of the model, arriving in 1990, was an extensively revised version of the earlier W460, which aimed to add a touch of luxury to the cross-country off-roader and allow it to compete with the plush and capable Range Rover.
 The model continued its utilitarian and military ideals as the W461, but the W463’s focus was comfort.
 The model’s appearance became altogether smoother and more refined, the interior added sound-proofing, wood, leather, and a host of creature comforts—though not at the expense of its off-road prowess, which was now aided by three electronically controlled locking differentials.

 A model designation that remained in production for 28 years, the W463-generation offered the widest range of engines fitted to any Mercedes-Benz vehicle, ranging from four to 12 cylinders, and boasting turbochargers, superchargers, naturally aspirated engines, twin turbos and both petrol and diesel variants.
 In 1993 the G-Class forayed into Range Rover-baiting territory with the arrival of the 500 GE; fitted with a 5.0-litre V-8 engine and offering buyers a genuine choice of luxury off-roader.
-Continuing the lineage, in 2000 the first official AMG G-Wagen arrived, boasting a tuned 349 horsepower 5.4-litre V-8 engine and a smooth automatic gearbox.
+Continuing the lineage, in 1999 the first official AMG G-Wagen arrived since the company was majority owned by Daimler-Chrysler, boasting a tuned 349 horsepower 5.4-litre V-8 engine and a smooth automatic gearbox.
 A recipe which is still the basis of its modern descendants.

 A renowned luxury off-roader of early 2000s fame, the G 55 is part of a niche and exclusive collector market.
 And this well-presented early example of the breed awaits its next owner to be enjoyed as an ideal companion for open-top adventures in warm weather.